Dodo and I

 This was the only overtly tourist-focused site we visited on the first day.
 Here, we see preserved traditional tongkonan on the left, and rice barns on the right.
 Tongkonan always face north.
 The west side is associated with death, and the east with life.
 Torajans always sleep oriented north or south; to sleep in any other direction invites nightmares.

-most incomprehensible word to a non-Indonesian.
+which loosely translates into “custom”, is easily the most incomprehensible word to a non-Indonesian.
 The western equivalent would probably be “it is what it is”.
 Adat

 is rarely questioned.
 Every act in Indonesian culture has meaning, and adat